-From 1st April 2018, it will be illegal for landlords to grant new tenancies on properties with an Energy Performance Certificate (EPC) rating below E. The following top tips for landlords will help you improve the EPC rating of your property…
+Since 1st April 2018, it has been illegal for landlords to grant new tenancies on properties with an Energy Performance Certificate (EPC) rating below E. The following top tips for landlords will help you improve the EPC rating of your property…

 The Minimum Energy Efficiency Standards (MEES) will also apply to all rental properties by 1st April 2020, so it’s essential that investors follow these top tips for landlords now to avoid being caught out.